Don Troiani: Biography

 Troiani was born in New York City and studied at the Pennsylvania Academy of Fine Arts and New York City's Art Students League between 1967 and 1971.

 Artistic style and historical accuracy

 Don Troiani's paintings are realistic and academic in style, mostly oil on canvas or Gouache on paper.
 He uses posed models with clothing and equipment from his collection of original uniforms, equipage, insignia and weapons.
 Troiani also studies battlefields, weather conditions, and structures depicted in his paintings firsthand.
 In 1995, he designed the three Civil War battlefield commemorative coins for the United States Mint.
 His work has also appeared on a U.S. postal card commemorating the anniversary of the U.S. National Guard.
 Troiani is also a recipient of the Meritorious Service Award of the United States National Guard.
 Forty of his original paintings have been in a special exhibition at the "Museum of the American Revolution " in Philadelphia from October 2021 until September 2022.

-Troiani's artwork has appeared on various media, including:
+Troiani's artwork has appeared widely.